ruwatana/swifixture/README.md

 ### 💡 Example

-To generate fixture methods for a Swift file located at `./MyStruct.swift` and output the results to `./Generated/Fixtures.swift` by default, you can run:
+To generate fixture methods for a Swift file located at `./MyStruct.swift` and output the results to `./Generated/Fixtures.swift` by default.

+you can run:

 ```bash
 swift run swifixture --source ./MyStruct.swift